Back to blog

 ERP core modulesHighWhich transactions must be available during shifts?

-MES and shop-floor executionHighWhich machines, terminals, and operators depend on real-time access?
+MES and shop-floor executionHighWhich machines, terminals, operators, and quality checks depend on real-time access?

 IoT and historian pipelinesMedium to highCan telemetry buffer locally if cloud services are unavailable?